invent2prevent

 outcomes

-Invent2Prevent shows what’s possible when students take the lead on complex challenges.
+Invent2Prevent showed what’s possible when students take the lead on complex challenges.
 By blending research, innovation, and real-world activation, I2P:

 WORK WITH US